ILLGrenoble/cameo/mkdocs/docs/installation.md

 git clone -b r2.1.1 --depth 1 https://code.ill.fr/cameo/cameo.git
 ```

-Then follow the instructions in [INSTALL.md](https://code.ill.fr/cameo/cameo/-/blob/master/INSTALL.md).
+Then follow the instructions [here](https://code.ill.fr/cameo/cameo/-/blob/master/INSTALL.md).
 Our experience on the windows compilation is described in [windows compilation](windows-compilation.md).

-### List of the components
+### List of the installed components

 Depending on your install directory you should have: